oxTrust Admin GUI#

-This section covers various features associated with managing your federation service via the Gluu Server interface ("oxTrust").
-There is a corresponding page in the Gluu Server user interface for each of the sections below.
+This section covers various features associated with managing your federation service via the Gluu Server's administration graphical user interface (GUI), called oxTrust.
+There is a corresponding page in the Gluu Server user interface for most of the sections below.
 When necessary, this document will link to dedicated sections within the docs where additional operational details are provided.

 Accessing the UI#